Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Cold sores (also known as fever blisters) are common problems caused by the Herpes Simplex virus.
+Cold sores -- also known as fever blisters -- are common problems caused by the Herpes Simplex virus.
 They are contagious - any contact, including shared eating utensils, razors, and towels may spread the virus to other people.
 Early symptoms include tingling or itching followed by swelling or raised area of skin on the lip or around the mouth.
 Small fluid-filled blisters appear next and usually last from seven to ten days.
 A formation of yellow crust signals the healing stage.
-Fever blisters and cold sores don't usually leave scars.
+Fever blisters and cold sores do not usually leave scars.

 Frequent cold sores may indicate a chemistry imbalance or food allergy.
 Outbreaks usually occur after a fever, illness, or stressful situation.
 They can be caused by reduced immunity, nutrient deficiencies, and hormone imbalances.
 Cold sores occur most often in women and are more prevalent in winter.

 Cold sores may indicate a vitamin B, iron, or folic acid deficiency.
 They may also be caused by using toothpaste containing sodium lauryl sulfate.
 Another cause is a diet of overly acid foods.
 Always use sunscreen on lips and mouth area as sunburn can also cause cold sores.

 To avoid cold sores, add more cultured foods to the diet such as yogurt and sauerkraut.
 Avoid coffee, peanut butter, nuts, seeds, and corn.

 Salves containing St. Johns wort, white oak extract, chamomile, mint, lemon balm, or sage are beneficial.
 Lemon balm, also known as Sweet Melissa, makes an excellent remedy for cold sores.
 Combine a tablespoon of melted beeswax with a quarter cup of olive oil and add crushed lemon balm leaves to make a salve.
 Apply before bed every night until sore is healed.